cedx/mustache.yii/README.md

 - `format`: provides a set of commonly used data formatting methods.
 - `html`: provides a set of methods for generating commonly used HTML tags.
 - `i18n`: provides features related with internationalization (I18N) and localization (L10N).
+- `url`: provides a set of methods for managing URLs.

 #### Partials
 There are two ways of referencing partials: